Alfresco/docs-alfresco/content-services/latest/develop/extension-inspector.md

 The `AnalyserApplication` is a Spring Boot application, implemented in the module extension-inspector-analyser.
 This application analyses custom extensions against war inventories.

 To build the project, use `mvn clean package`.
-This command creates an executable jar called alfresco-extension-inspector-inventory-<version\>.jar.
+This command creates an executable jar called `alfresco-extension-inspector-inventory-<version\>.jar`.

 Use the Analyser application command a follows: